A-bee01/A-bee01.github.io/README.md

 # Girls Nest

-Women have always been at the center of the society, and while they are seen as one of the people at the forefront, they have been affected by various problems.
-And also, Due to lack of illiteracy and digital skills, millions of women are unable to take advantage of the mobile internet.
+Women have always been at the center of the society,they are the unsung heroes in every family.
+While they are seen as one of the people at the forefront, they have been affected by various problems ranging from sexual harassment to more advanced form of domestic violence or gender based violence.
+Most of them have lost the hold of their voices.
+No one to talk to, cry to, not even empathise with them.
+Of most concern is the fact that most women in underdeveloped societies are illetrates.
+They serve as a trade off.
+This have led to lack of women who can participate fully in the society and a shrinkage in skills.
+The workforce isn't balanced. women are unable to take advantage of the mobile internet.

 During the covid 19 pandemic, there was a trend, "Justice for Uwa" on the social media.
 A teenager who was raped.
-She couldn't contain the feeling that she died at the end of the day.
-A lot of women go through cases even more weightier than this.
-They end up having no one to talk to or run to and this have lead to depression, mental stress and so many more.
+She couldn't contain the feeling that she was raped by three men and died at the end of the day.
+A lot of women go through cases even more problems weightier than this and this have lead to depression, mental stress and so many more.

 There are organization focused on solving problems for the girl child but it's not enough and that's where